How to Join the Coast Guard: Steps, Requirements, FAQs, & More

 The recruiter will assess your attitude, professionalism, and honesty, but they’ll also look at your language proficiency, physical abilities, and overall work ethic.

-Remember: honesty is not just a virtue; it’s a requirement.
+Remember: Honesty is not just a virtue; it’s a requirement in here.

 Step 5: Gear Up for Coast Guard Boot Camp